wtPLSQL/wtPLSQL/README.md

 [Click here](https://github.com/DDieterich/wtPLSQL/wiki/Compatibility) for the compatibility wiki page.

+### Versions

+* The "master" branch contains this website, other documentation, and source code for the latest release
+* The default "V1.2" branch contains the website, other documentation, and source code that is under development for the next release.

 ### Participation

 See the "To Do" column in one of the [Projects](https://github.com/DDieterich/wtPLSQL/projects) for cards/issues that are ready to work.